nurfarez/Customer_Segmentation/README.md

 The dataset is imported using os and pandas libraries with CSV file.

 -Data Inspection
-There 18 columns at the beginning of the data set and two columns: id and prev_campaign_outcome were dropped due to the unnessary to the model
+There 18 columns at the beginning of the data set and two columns: id and prev_campaign_outcome were dropped due to the unnecessary to the model

 In order to get better insights of the dataset: Categorical Columns were plotted against Target:term_deposit_subscribed